Appdynamics/gce-connector-extension/README.md

 ##Installation

 1. Clone the gce-connector-extension from GitHub
-2. Run 'ant package' from the cloned gce-connector-extension directory
+2. Run 'maven clean install' from the cloned gce-connector-extension directory
 3. Download the file gce-connector.zip located in the 'dist' directory into \<controller install dir\>/lib/connectors
 4. Unzip the downloaded file
 5. Restart the Controller